Obsolete hardware connectors pinouts

 Source(s) of this and additional information: Commodore 64 User Manual, Commodore 64 Programmer"s Reference Guide

-No portion of this webpage may be reproduced in any form without providing visible HTML link to pinouts.ru .
-Webmaster permission required in any other cases.
+No portion of this webpage may be reproduced in any form without visible link to pinouts.ru .

 Efforts have been made to ensure this page is correct, but it is the responsibility of the user to verify the data is correct for their application.